 Esri’s World Geocode service is suitable for many apps, particularly those built at a global or continental scale.
 However, for apps built for relatively small areas of interest, it may be possible to utilize a locator built using data from an authoritative source, such as a city or county.
 The advantage to using a locator from such a source is that it is much more likely to be kept up to date (e.g., to contain new subdivisions).

-Have a look at this example built using a locator maintained by the City of St. Paul, Minnesota.
+The example above was built using a locator maintained by the City of St. Paul, Minnesota.
 The first step in creating an app like this is discovering the desired locator.
 Many locators can be found in ArcGIS Online by searching for locator in the Tools category.
 (1277 Madison St is an address in St. Paul if you're looking to try the locator.)

 Once you've identified the ArcGIS Server REST endpoint of your desired locator, incorporating it into your app involves modifying the Search widget’s sources property.
 In my example, I included only the St. Paul locator, but as the property name implies, you can wire the widget up to multiple locators (e.g., you might have locators available for adjacent jurisdictions).
 We’ll see a multi-source example later in the lesson.